mcraiha/spine-unity-docs/Spine-Unity-YieldInstructions.md

 If this documentation contains mistakes or doesn't cover some questions, please feel to open an issue or post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).

 # Spine-Unity Coroutine Yield Instructions
-This module is a set of Coroutine yield instructions. (requires Unity 5.3 or higher)
+This module is a set of Coroutine yield instructions you can use to make your coroutines wait according to Spine-Unity states such as when an event fires or when an Animation completes.

-They use the `IEnumerator` interface and not the [CustomYieldInstruction](https://docs.unity3d.com/ScriptReference/CustomYieldInstruction.html) class from 5.3.
-Despite this, the changes to allow this functionality were only introduced in Unity's Coroutine system in 5.3.
-So it is incompatible with older Unity versions.

 ## How to Use

-Firstly, you can find [basic tutorials](https://unity3d.com/learn/tutorials/topics/scripting/coroutines) and [documentation](https://docs.unity3d.com/Manual/Coroutines.html) on Unity coroutines to learn about them.
+Firstly, if you are new to Unity Coroutines, you can find [basic tutorials](https://unity3d.com/learn/tutorials/topics/scripting/coroutines) and [documentation](https://docs.unity3d.com/Manual/Coroutines.html) to learn about them.
 Assuming you understand how to use Unity Coroutines, the following demonstrates how to use Spine-Unity's custom yield instructions.

 Like Unity's built-in yield instructions, these yield instructions pause execution of a coroutine until certain conditions are met.